-It is nothing personal as your immigration officer must decline an application if he or she is NOT satisfied that you have met all of the requirements of the relevant immigration instructions for temporary entry and that an exception to instructions is not justified.
+It is nothing personal as your immigration officer must decline an application if they are NOT satisfied that you have met all of the requirements of the relevant immigration instructions for temporary entry, and that an exception to instructions is not justified.

 Is it the final decision?
 Is there anything you can do about it?

-Steps are: 1.
-You need to apply for the reconsideration according to Immigration NZ's instructions.
-2. You will need to include i) fee, ii) your passport or certified identification iii) written request in English.
+1. You need to apply for the reconsideration according to Immigration New Zealand's instructions.
+2. You will need to include a fee, your passport or certified identification, and written request in English.
 3. Your case will be assigned to another immigration officer.
-4. He or she may or may not request more information to clarify your case.
-5. The decision for your application for the reconsideration will be final and conclusive.
-6. You may NOT be able to apply for a further application for reconsideration of that decision.
+4. The immigration officer may or may not request more information to clarify your case.
+5. The decision for the reconsideration of your application will be final and conclusive.
+6. You may NOT be able to apply for a further application for reconsideration when the decision has been made.